-The island’s main entry point is Rogač, where ferries from Split tie up on the edge of a large bay.
+The island’s main entry point is Rogač, where ferries from Split tie up at the edge of a large bay.

-A shady path leads around the bay to smaller coves with rocky beaches, and a small road leads uphill to the island’s administrative center of Grohote, with a market and shops.
+A shaded path leads around the bay to smaller coves with rocky beaches, and a small road leads uphill to the island’s administrative center of Grohote, which has a market and shops.

 Maslinica is the island’s prettiest settlement, with seven islets offshore, a handful of restaurants, a luxurious heritage hotel and a good choice of private accommodation.

-Another gorgeous village is Stomorska, with its pretty sheltered harbor popular with yachters.
+Another gorgeous village is Stomorska, with its pretty sheltered harbour popular with yachties.